H0sCh13/ShortCommands/README.md

 # ShortCommands
 Basic Python Script, which lets the User run a selection of useful Powershell and CMD Commands from the Terminal.

-The implemented Modules/Commands are as follows:

 _____________________________
-Powershell and CMD Commands
+Powershell and CMD Commands:

 Several Scripts for starting, listing or killing processes as neccessary both via Powershell, or CMD.
 _____________________________

-Network
+Network:

 Includes a few System- and Networkinformation scripts, as well as a full text encryption tool and a simple file copy and search tool.
 _____________________________

-Websites
+Websites:

 Shortcuts for several Websites, which are frequently visited by myself.
 Feel free to change these as needed.
 ____________________________

-Miscellanous
+Miscellanous:

 Scripts for keeping track of typed in commands, as well as maintaing a better layout.